Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 • If you delete a dataset, a window pops up list all the controls that are bound to this dataset.
 In this window you can choose to re-map the controls to an existing or new dataset.

-5. Back and Forward Buttons Should Look Like Internet Explorer
+5. Back and Forward Buttons will Look Like Internet Explorer

 6. The Backwards and Forwards buttons to move between different code locations and files in Visual Studio .NET are are hard to discover, because the icons do not resemble those in Internet Explorer.